Media academics secure funding award for Artists in Tech Cities

 - Partner: Shin Joung Yeo and Toby Miller, Loughborough University

-Shin Joung Yeo is a lecturer for Media and Creative Industries and Toby Miller is the director of the institute.
+Shin Joung Yeo is a lecturer for Media and Creative Industries and Toby Miller is a Professor for the institute.
 They have teamed up with SPACE Studios, a leading visual arts organization providing creative workspace, advocacy, support and promoting innovation.
 Space studios will curate the artist space at Here East.

 The winning collaborations will receive funding of £5,000 to allow the academics and creatives to work together on their ideas. it is the first time Loughborough University has been awarded an Exchange HEI.

 The collaborative research project put forward by SPACE and Shin Joung Yeo and Toby Miller, ‘Artists in Tech Cities’, seeks to develop a better understanding of the social forces and processes that occur in the creation of technological hubs in spaces formerly occupied by artists.
 It will look to understand the dynamics and identify the roles that artists should play in creating a more just city — a “tech hub” where arts are valued and artists are supported beyond the market.